TonyGlimm/Letterboxd_Rating/README.md

 I will pull the data myself using Letterboxd.com as a source, look over it and see if I have to gather more, explore it and clean it up and eventually build a recommendation model which will rate all the movies I didnt see but the other reviewers already rated.
 Afterwards I will sort that list and maybe give out the top 5.
 I'm not sure about the output yet and will see how I want to do it when I come closer to the end of this project.

+For this project I will try out google colab.

 ## Table of Contents 📹